 Strengthening of the shekel

-against the dollar, in parallel with a weakening of the dollar worldwide.
+against the dollar, with a weakening of the dollar worldwide.

-by about 2 percent against the dollar, while weakening by about 0.3 percent
+about 0.7 percent against the dollar, and weakened by 0.1 percent against the

 Against the currencies of Israel's